TheBlueDotGame/The-Accountant/README.md

  - Readability Counts.
  - Use composition over inheritance.
  - Avoid package level state.
  - Moderation is a virtue.
-Use with moderation: go routines, channels, atomic types, generics, interfaces, any and pointers.
+Use with moderation: go routines, channels, atomic types, generics, interfaces, 'any' type and pointers.